How to Be an Unforgettable Grandparent

-Don’t want the grandchildren to forget you?
-Creating memories with grandchildren is good for you and your grandchildren.
-Here’s how to be an unforgettable grandparent
+Creating memories for your grandchildren is good for you and your grandchildren.
+Here’s how to be an unforgettable grandparent.

 My heart could not have felt fuller.

 Each little moment like this is a treasure that I hold near and dear.

 Those sweet words whispered in her little voice come to me at odd times and bring a smile to my face.
 I certainly won’t forget them!